BarbyKelly/project-5/README.md

 - Active/chosen Menu Item is underlined or otherwise highlighted
 - Registered Site User may save items for later, or as their favorites, to access these under their account
-- If Registered Site User pauses their shopping, shopping cart items stay in the cart
-- Registered User is notified of items in their cart when they return to the website
+- Registered User is notified of saved items in their cart when they return to the website

-- Improved Descriptions for all products, to improve search for Users
+- Improved Descriptions for all products, to improve search for Users, and add more keywords
 - Add an option to search Art and Photos by special celebrations: Easter, Christmas, Halloween, Birthday, Anniversary, Valentine's Day etc.
   (with improved Descriptions, this option will work, like now when looking for Winter, rainbow)
 - Filter to search products with multiple options eg Stone Art - Birthday - Age 5